 Train to Warwick Castle: Warwick Railway Station is approximately one mile from the Castle.
 A direct service into London Marylebone (1 hour 45 minutes) or Birmingham Snow Hill is available.

 Windsor Castle and Windsor

 Home to royalty and 1,000 years of royal history.
-Windsor Castle is the oldest and largest occupied castle in the world.
+Windsor Castle in Berkshire is the oldest and largest occupied castle in the world.
 It is open to visitors throughout the year.
 Founded by William the Conqueror in the 11th century, it has since been the home of 39 monarchs.
 This was Her Majesty Queen Elizabeth’s favourite place to spend time and if she wasn’t in Buckingham Palace or Scotland she was here.

 Getting to Windsor by train is easy, trains to Windsor and Eton Riverside run regularly from London Paddington and Waterloo to Windsor and Eton Central train station, which is just a 10-minute walk from Windsor Castle.
 Journeys take less than an hour from the capital.